MECH ENG 3030 - Structural Design & Solid Mechanics

 General Course Information

-Course Code MECH ENG 3030 Course Structural Design & Solid Mechanics Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge CHEM ENG 1009, MECH ENG 2002, MATHS 2202 Restrictions Available to BE(Mechanical), BE(Computational) and associated double and combined degree students only Course Description Solid Mechanics: Concepts of stress and strain, elasticity, plasticity, viscoelasticity and creep, elementary solutions of theory of elasticity and plasticity, Fracture Mechanics, Advanced Finite Element (FE)modelling; Experimental techniques.
+Course Code MECH ENG 3030 Course Structural Design & Solid Mechanics Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge CHEM ENG 1009, Level II Applied Maths courses and MECH ENG 2002 Restrictions Available to BE(Mechanical), BE(Computational) and associated double and combined degree students only Course Description Solid Mechanics: Concepts of stress and strain, elasticity, plasticity, viscoelasticity and creep, elementary solutions of theory of elasticity and plasticity, Fracture Mechanics, Advanced Finite Element (FE)modelling; Experimental techniques.

 Structural Design: Open-ended design; Link between design and construction, Engineering calculations and drawings; Group work; Quality assurance strategies including verification.